Soundcloud? Anchor? Free is Never Free

 Another host people ask about every day is Anchor.

-Full disclosure: My company carries a podcast on Anchor, so we know of what we speak.
+Full disclosure: My company carries three podcasts on Anchor, so we know of what we speak.

 The first thing you need to know is that free is never free.
 You are giving up something when you put your podcast on Anchor.
 Namely, control, flexibility and YOUR stats.